 Depending on your facility, operations, and specific needs, you may have access control systems, nurse call systems, wander management systems, etc. in place.
 These should all be integrated, regularly updated and maintained, and checked to make sure they are running efficiently and appropriately.

 It’s important to check each system and its components individually, the specific integrations, and also the comprehensive, integrated system as a whole.
 Often, if one piece is off, it can affect the performance of the individual system and also the effectiveness of any systems it is connected to.
+This is essential to reliable wireless nurse call systems and other systems.

 For example, wander management systems often link into access control systems and nurse call systems.
 If something is malfunctioning on the wander management side, it may result in issues with the other systems like not triggering alerts or calls when needed or not limiting access as it’s supposed to.